-For questions of this type, you need to predict the outcome of an event, without any possibility of ties between teams or individuals.
+For questions of this type, you need to predict the outcome of an event, without any possibility of a tie between teams or individuals.

 For example, in hockey, you would bet on the team you believe will win the match, after any overtime periods and shootouts if necessary.

-For questions of this type, you need to predict the winning outcome of an event between the three available outcomes.
+For questions of this type, you need to predict the winning outcome of an event between the three available outcomes offered.